 A definition of a psychological construct forms a research approach to its study.
 In scientific works, attention often coincides and substitutes the notion of intentionality due to the extent of semantic uncertainty in the linguistic explanations of these notions' definitions.
 Intentionality has in turn been defined as "the power of minds to be about something: to represent or to stand for things, properties and states of affairs".[10]
 Although these two psychological constructs (attention and intentionality) appear to be defined by similar terms, they are different notions.
 To clarify the definition of attention, it would be correct to consider the origin of this notion to review the meaning of the term given to it when the experimental study on attention was initiated.
 It is thought that the experimental approach began with famous experiments with a 4 x 4 matrix of sixteen randomly chosen letters – the experimental paradigm that informed Wundt's theory of attention.[11]
 Wundt interpreted the experimental outcome introducing the meaning of attention as "that psychical process, which is operative in the clear perception of the narrow region of the content of consciousness."[12]
 These experiments showed the physical limits of attention threshold, which were 3-6 letters observing the matrix during 1/10 s of their exposition.[11]
 "We shall call the entrance into the large region of consciousness - apprehension, and the elevation into the focus of attention - apperception."[13]
 Wundt's theory of attention postulated one of the main features of this notion that attention is an active, voluntary process realized during a certain time.[11]
 In contrast, neuroscience research shows that intentionality may emerge instantly, even unconsciously; research reported to register neuronal correlates of an intentional act that preceded this conscious act (also see shared intentionality).[14][15]
 Therefore, while intentionality is a mental state (“the power of the mind to be about something”, arising even unconsciously), the description of the construct of attention should be understood in the dynamical sense as the ability to elevate the clear perception of the narrow region of the content of consciousness and to keep in mind this state for a time.
 The attention threshold would be the period of minimum time needed for employing perception to clearly apprehend the scope of intention.
 From this perspective, a scientific approach to attention is relevant when it considers the difference between these two concepts (first of all, between their statical and dynamical statuses).

 The growing body of literature shows empirical evidence that attention is conditioned by the number of elements and the duration of exposition.
 Decades of research on subitizing have supported Wundt's findings about the limits of a human ability to concentrate awareness on a task.[16][17][18][19][20]
-A significant inference from the Wundtian approach to the study of attention: the scope of attention is related to cognitive development.[21]
+Latvian prof. Sandra Mihailova and prof. Igor Val Danilov drew an essential conclusion from the Wundtian approach to the study of attention: the scope of attention is related to cognitive development.[21]
 As the mind grasps more details about an event, it also increases the number of reasonable combinations within that event, enhancing the probability of better understanding its features and particularity.[21]
 For example, three items in the focal point of consciousness have six possible combinations (3 factorial), and four items have 24 (4 factorial) combinations.
 This number of combinations becomes significantly prominent in the case of a focal point with six items with 720 possible combinations (6 factorial).[21]
 Empirical evidence suggests that the scope of attention in young children develops from two items in the focal point at age up to six months to five or more items in the focal point at age about five years.[21]
+As follows from the most recent studies in relation to teaching activities in school, “attention” should be understood as “the state of concentration of an individual’s consciousness on the process of selecting by his own psyche the information he requires and on the process of choosing an algorithm for response actions, which involves the intensification of sensory and intellectual activities”.[22]

 In cognitive psychology there are at least two models which describe how visual attention operates.
 These models may be considered metaphors which are used to describe internal processes and to generate hypotheses that are falsifiable.
 Generally speaking, visual attention is thought to operate as a two-stage process.[23]
 In the first stage, attention is distributed uniformly over the external visual scene and processing of information is performed in parallel.
 In the second stage, attention is concentrated to a specific area of the visual scene (i.e., it is focused), and processing is performed in a serial fashion.